XCSoar/XCSoar/doc/devsetup.rst

 ==========================

-Vagrant is a tool to set up and manage virtual machines (VMs) that can be used for bulding the code.
+Vagrant is a tool to set up and manage virtual machines (VMs) that can be used for building the code.
 In the repository, a Vagrantfile is provided which sets up a VM with all necessary tools and libraries.
 This is a very convenient way to create and destroy build environments, particularly if you need to create new "fresh" virtual machines regularly.
 It is available for